If using fresh yeast, add the warm milk to a mixing bowl and add the yeast; stir until dissolved, then pour into the bowl of the food mixer.

 To make traditional swirls, simply roll the dough lengthways into a long roll and cut into 15-16 pieces, place on a lined baking tray, and leave – covered – to rise for another 20 minutes.

-Twists: Follow this simply video to make your cinnamon bun twists:
+Twists: Follow the video at the bottom of this post with how to make your cinnamon bun twists.

 When you have done your twists, leave on a lined baking tray for 20 minutes to rise again.